uber/okbuck/README.md

     }
     ```

-    +  `android-23` works equally with `targetSdkVersion 23`;
+    +  `android-23` works equally with `compileSdkVersion 23`;
     +  ~~`debug.keystore` and `debug.keystore.properties` are signing related file, which should be put under **application module's root directory**~~
     +  no need to specify signing config anymore:
       +  if you have already set **only one** signing config in your build.gradle
-      +  but you need to configure git to ignore your signing secrete, add this line to your **root project .gitignore file**: `.okbuck/keystore`
+      +  but you need to configure git to ignore your signing secrete, add this line to your **root rootProject .gitignore file**: `.okbuck/keystore`
-      +  if you have multiple signing config, or you want put your signing config in another dir which **under your root project dir**, you can set it like below, `keystoreDir` is used to config the path OkBuck to put your generated signing config (relative to your root project dir, no prefix `/`), and `signConfigName` is to set the name of the signing config you want to use.
+      +  if you have multiple signing config, or you want put your signing config in another dir which **under your root rootProject dir**, you can set it like below, `keystoreDir` is used to config the path OkBuck to put your generated signing config (relative to your root rootProject dir, no prefix `/`), and `signConfigName` is to set the name of the signing config you want to use.
         ```gradle
             okbuck {
                 target "android-23"